 Quell is our OTC wearable device for pain relief.
 Quell revenues for fiscal years 2017 and 2016 were approximately \$12.4 million and \$7.4 million, respectively.
-Quell revenues for the three months ended March 31, 2018 were approximately \$3.5 million.
-Following commercial launch through March 31, 2018, approximately 152,545 Quell devices plus electrodes and accessories were shipped to consumers.
-Quell utilizes our patented 100% drug-free neurostimulation technology to provide relief from chronic pain, such as nerve pain due to diabetes, fibromyalgia, arthritic pain, and lower back and leg pain.
+Quell revenues for the six months ended June 30, 2018 were approximately \$5.5 million.
+In Q1 2018 we and GlaxoSmithKline (NYSE: GSK) entered a \$26.5 million strategic collaboration to develop and market Quell technology with defined milestones.
+The parties also committed to co-fund development of Quell technology starting in 2019.
+Quell utilizes our patented 100% drug-free neuro-stimulation technology to provide relief from chronic pain, such as nerve pain due to diabetes, fibromyalgia, arthritic pain, and lower back and leg pain.
 This advanced wearable device is lightweight and can be worn during the day while active, and at night while sleeping.
 It has been cleared by the U.S. Food and Drug Administration (the "FDA") for treatment of chronic intractable pain without a doctor's prescription.
 Users of the device have the option of using their smartphones to control pain therapy and to track sleep, activity, gait and therapy parameters.
 Quell is distributed in North America via e-commerce, including the Company's website (www.quellrelief.com) and Amazon, via direct response television including QVC, via retail merchandisers including Best Buy, CVS, and others and via health care professionals such as pain management physician practices and podiatry practices.
 Distribution is supported by television promotion to expand product awareness.

 DPNCheck is our diagnostic test for peripheral neuropathies.
 DPNCheck revenues for fiscal years 2017 and 2016 were approximately \$3.1 million, and \$2.5 million, respectively.
-DPNCheck revenues for the three months ended March 31, 2018 were approximately \$1.2 million.
+DPNCheck revenues for the six months ended June 30, 2018 were approximately \$2.4 million.
 Our U.S. sales efforts focus on Medicare Advantage providers who assume financial responsibility and the associated risks for the health care costs of their patients.
 We believe that DPNCheck presents an attractive clinical case with early detection of neuropathy allowing for earlier clinical intervention to help mitigate the effects of neuropathy on both patient quality of life and cost of care.
 Also, the diagnosis and documentation of neuropathy provided by DPNCheck helps clarify the patient health profile which, in turn, may have a direct, positive effect on the Medicare Advantage premium received by the provider.
 DPNCheck is marketed in Japan by our distribution partner Fukuda Denshi; in China by OMRON Medical (Beijing) Ltd.; and in Mexico by Scienta Farma.

 Our products consist of a medical device used in conjunction with a consumable electrode or biosensor.
 Other accessories and consumables are also available to customers.
 Our commercial objective is to build an installed base of active customer accounts that regularly order aftermarket products to meet their needs.
 We successfully implemented this model when we started our business with the NC-stat system and applied it to subsequent product generations including ADVANCE.
-Our more recently developed products, Quell, SENSUS and DPNCheck, conform to this model.
+Our more recently developed products, Quell and DPNCheck, conform to this model.